-- Do not use the digital zoom on a phone as it just lowers the resolution of the image, instead you will have to move closer to the subject.
+- Do not use the digital zoom on a phone as it just lowers the resolution of the image.
+Instead you will have to move closer to the subject.

-- Make sure the focus is kept on the subject, you can do this by tapping on the subject on the phone screen.
+- Make sure the focus is kept on the subject.
+You can do this by tapping on the subject on the phone screen.

 - Make sure the phone’s video recording setting are correct.
 This means 1080p resolution, 25 fps, and using MP4 or MOV.
 For some reason some phones use different setting as default which you will not be able to edit with so make sure to check this in the phone settings.